HL7/fhir-shorthand/input/pagecontent/reference.md

 * {path} = {value} (exactly)
 ```

-Adding `exactly` indicates that conformance to the profile requires a precise match to the specified value, **no more and no less**.
+Adding `exactly` indicates that conformance to the profile requires a precise match to the specified value, no more and no less.
 This syntax is valid only in the context of profiles and extensions.

 **Example:**